-The home of the Mighty Hawks, the Hawks Museum tells the story of the people that have made the Hawthorn Football Club the most successful club in the last 50 years, 13 Premierships, 5 Brownlow medals, 8 Norm Smith medals and arguably the two best full forwards in the history of the game.
+The home of the Mighty Hawks, the Hawks Museum tells the story of the people that have made the Hawthorn Football Club the most successful club in the last 50 years, 13 Premierships, six Brownlow medals, eight Norm Smith medals and arguably the two best full forwards in the history of the game.

-The Hawks Museum gained accreditation with Museums Australia in 2013.
-At present, Hawthorn has the only accredited museum in the AFL.
+The Hawks Museum gained accreditation with Museums Australia in 2013 and gained re-accreditation in 2019.